 Validation methods

 The three Green-GEAR Solutions address different topics under the Green Deal flagship.
-As such, the validation methods to be applied vary across the Solution, and validation exercises.
+As such, the validation methods to be applied vary across the Solution and validation exercises.
 Table 2 lists the validation exercises and main methods applied;

 Table 2.
 Validation exercises and methods applied.